gofynd/fdk-client-java/documentation/platform/USER.md

 | body | [CreateUserGroup](#CreateUserGroup) | yes | Request body |

-Form and add a new user group.
+Use this API to create new user Group

 *Returned Response:*